 1. Survival of Legionella pneumophila in water.
 L. pneumophila is able to survive up to a year in water without the presence of any food source, i.e. susceptible protozoan.
 More information about L. pneumophila can be found here.
-We are using microarray techniques to uncover the mechanism underlying long-term survival in water, including the role of the stringent response.
+We are using transcriptomic to uncover the mechanism underlying long-term survival in water, including the role of the stringent response and resistance to heat shock and chlorine.
 We are also interested by the effect of environmental conditions on the transmission potential of L. pneumophila to humans and on the induction of the viable but non-culturable state (VBNC).

 Legionella pneumophila cells in water stained with the Live/Dead kit.